TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 Best practices: wait by every step, even custom wait, try-catch block

 #### What are the challenges of Mobile Test Automation?
+Huge scale of products on market which are very different in performance, resolution and OS.

 ### Advanced Topics

 #### What is the difference between CI and CD?
+CD based on CI.
+CI should compile newly added code, and should perform integration and regression test automated, ease the<br>
+teamwork remotely between team members orchestrating branches, merges and so on. <br>
+CD can be continuous delivery or deployment.<br>
+If delivery its mean: the product has always a version to deploy, upgrade or to ship (release manually).<br>
+If deployment its mean: the product deployed automated; go live, available to download or upgrade (release automatic).<br>
+CI says: the product is ready to pack.<br>
+C delivery says: the product is packed.<br>
+C deployment says: the product is on the shelf.<br>

 #### Describe a Continuous Delivery!
+Developers push their code on different branches, then branches merged back to main. <br>
+Automated test are running to verify the system integration and quality.
+The product ready to deliver.

 #### Compare 2 popular CI systems, one of them should be Jenkins!
 #### What is Docker, why is it useful?
 #### Compare 2 popular Test Automation IDE, one of them should be Katalon Studio!